These Are ALL the International Airports in Croatia

 By Suradnik13 – Own work, CC BY-SA 4.0

 Dubrovnik airport (DBV) has excellent flights connections with almost all European countries.
-Most of these flights are direct flights or charter flights from the various companies out there.
+Most of these flights are direct or charter flights from the various companies out there.

 The Dubrovnik Airport is located about 22 km south-east away from the city, in a village called Čilipi, which is also the unofficial name of the Dubrovnik Airport.